 Why should you choose metal roofing?
-Known for their durability, strength, and attractive appearance, metal roofing is a popular option among homeowners and landlords.
+Known for its durability, strength, and attractive appearance, metal roofing is a popular option among homeowners and landlords.
 Metal roofing offers great value because it has a longer lifespan than traditional roofing materials.

 With proper maintenance and optimal conditions, metal roofing will cover a building almost indefinitely.
 While shingles will need to be replaced regularly, metal roofing offers you style with savings.